jonhayes37/Power-Dice/README.md

-# Power Dice v0.9.3
+# Power Dice v0.9.4

-#### What's new in 0.9.3:
+#### What's new in 0.9.4:
-- Players can now roll off of the previous player, provided their turn score is above 0!
+- Players can now challenge each other to a series - the first player to 1, 2, 3, or 4 wins is the victor!
-- Fixed an issue where getting a roll again on the final round was not properly granting an extra turn
+- A messaging system now alerts players to major events pertaining to power dice rolls, and informs the player if they're having an amazing turn!
-- Fixed an issue where unkept dice buttons were remaining enabled after a turn
+- Major UI overhaul - Players can now keep and return dice by simply clicking on the dice - no more extra buttons!
+This also applies to rolling the Power Die and various Power Dice
-- Fixed an issue where you could bank with all 5 dice kept
+- Fixed an issue where the second roll-off would reset to 5 dice

 Power Dice is a fun and exciting variant on the traditional dice game [Dice 10000](http://en.wikipedia.org/wiki/Dice_10000), and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
 Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point